HEALTH-PARIKSHA: Assessing RAG Models for Health Chatbots in Real-World Multilingual Settings: Related Works

 \section{Related Works}

-\paragraph{Healthcare Chatbots in India} Within the Indian context, the literature has documented great diversity in health seeking and health communication behaviors based on gender \cite{Das_Angeli_Krumeich_Schayck_2018}, varying educational status, poor functional literacy, cultural context \cite{Islary_2018}, stigmas \cite{Wang} etc. This diversity in behavior may translate to people’s use of medical chatbots, which are increasingly reaching hundreds of Indian patients at the margins of the healthcare system \cite{Mishra_2023}.
+\paragraph{Healthcare Chatbots in India} Within the Indian context, the literature has documented great diversity in health-seeking and health communication behaviors based on gender \cite{Das_Angeli_Krumeich_Schayck_2018}, varying educational status, poor functional literacy, cultural context \cite{Islary_2018}, stigmas \cite{info:doi/10.2196/29969}, etc. This diversity in behavior may translate to people’s use of medical chatbots, which are increasingly reaching hundreds of Indian patients at the margins of the healthcare system \cite{mishra-etal-2023-hindi}.
 These bots solicit personal health information directly from patients in their native Indic languages or in Indic English.
-For example, \cite{Ramjee_2024} find that their CataractBot deployed in Bangalore, India yields patient questions on topics such as surgery, preoperative preparation, diet, exercise, discharge, medication, pain management, etc. \newcite{Mishra_2023} find that Indian people share ``\textit{deeply personal questions and concerns about sexual and reproductive health}'' with their chatbot SnehAI. \newcite{Yadav_2019} find that queries to chatbots are ``\textit{embedded deeply into a communities myths and existing belief systems}'' while \cite{Xiao_2023} note that patients have difficulties finding health information at an appropriate level for them to comprehend.
-Therefore, LLMs powering medical chatbots in India and other Low and Middle Income Countries are challenged to respond lucidly to medical questions that are asked in ways that may be hyperlocal to patient context.
+For example, \citet{Ramjee_2024} find that their \textsc{CataractBot} deployed in Bangalore, India, yields patient questions on topics such as surgery, preoperative preparation, diet, exercise, discharge, medication, pain management, etc. \citet{info:doi/10.2196/29969} find that Indian people share ``\textit{deeply personal questions and concerns about sexual and reproductive health}'' with their chatbot SnehAI. \citet{Yadav_2019} find that queries to chatbots are ``\textit{embedded deeply into a community's myths and existing belief systems}'' while \cite{Xiao_2023} note that patients have difficulties finding health information at an appropriate level for them to comprehend.
+Hence, LLMs powering medical chatbots in India and other low and middle-income countries are challenged to respond lucidly to medical questions that are asked in ways that may be hyperlocal to the patient context.
 Few works have documented how LLMs react to this linguistic diversity in the medical domain.
-Our work begins to bridge this gap.
+Our work aims to bridge this gap.